Bridging the Gap Between Design and Regulation with AI - www.lokmattimes.com

 Bridging the Gap Between Design and Regulation with AI

-Pune (Maharashtra) [India], July 30: In the ever-evolving architecture, engineering, and construction (AEC) industry, the planning phase remains a ...
+PNN Pune (Maharashtra) [India], July 30: In the ever-evolving architecture, engineering, and construction (AEC) industry, the planning phase remains ...

 Pune (Maharashtra) [India], July 30: In the ever-evolving architecture, engineering, and construction (AEC) industry, the planning phase remains a critical juncture where innovation and regulatory compliance intersect.
 Ensuring that architectural designs align seamlessly with local building codes and regulations has traditionally been a complex, labor-intensive process fraught with potential for error and inefficiency.
 However, with the advent of artificial intelligence (AI), this dynamic is undergoing a transformative shift, bridging the gap between design and regulation more effectively than ever before.